gozver/musicnode/README.md

 - [Node Engine](https://nodejs.org/en/) version 14.15.0.

 ## Backend development server:
+- Run `npm run mocked-roles` before using the platform to insert roles into the database.
-Run `npm run serve` to run the server.
+- Run `npm run mocked-data` to insert demo data into the database.
-Run `npm run dev` to run the server with nodemon.
-The app will automatically reload if you change any of the source files.
+- Run `npm run dev` to run the server with nodemon.
+The app will automatically reload if you change any of the source files. <br/>

-Run `npm run mock` to insert demo data into the database.
+NOTE: Roles are indispensable in order to use the platfrom so make sure you run `npm run mocked-roles` once before running the serve.